ibm-cloud-docs/mqcloud/mqoc_jms_tls.md

 In this section of the document, you will first demonstrate an existing, un-secure connection between a client and a queue manager, and then transform it into a TLS enabled, secure connection.

 After enabling TLS on the queue manager's channel, the JMS application will need to be configured to trust the queue manager before it can communicate with it.
 First you will export the public part of the queue manager's security certificate.
 This part of the certificate is known as a public key.
-MQ on Cloud comes with a default security certificate, provided by *DigiCert*.
+MQ on Cloud comes with a default security certificate, provided by *Let's Encrypt R3*.
 The JMS application will store the queue managers public key in a trust store.
 You will therefore create a trust store, and import the queue managers public key into it.
 The JMS application will then be updated to use the trust store.

 1. **Run unencrypted JMS application**

+  **Note** If your queue manager is version 9.2.1 revision 2 or higher, you will not be able to run JMS without TLS, move on to section 5.

-  **Note.** You will have already run the JMS application if you have completed the prerequisites
+  **Note** You will have already run the JMS application if you have completed the prerequisites

   The JMS application must be run to confirm that is runs, though the messages are not encrypted.
 Use the following commands: